-These guidelines set out presumptive methods of attendance for events in the SCJ.
+These guidelines set out presumptive methods of attendance for events in criminal proceedings.
 In applying these guidelines, the Court will take into account the following general principles:

 (i) Discretion of the Court:

 While presumptions for each event set out the default position of the Court, the final determination of how an event will proceed will remain subject to the discretion of the Court.
-This will take into account the issues in the proceeding, the expected length of the hearing, the evidentiary record, the status of parties (e.g. self-represented litigants) and access to technology (including virtual capacity at institutions and courthouses).
+This will take into account the issues in the proceeding, the expected length of the hearing, the evidentiary record, the status of the parties (e.g. self-represented litigants), the need for in person Interpreters, and access to technology (including virtual capacity at institutions and courthouses).